Matthew Sottile, PhD (Computer Engineering)

 My research work tends to fall somewhere at the intersection of high performance computing, programming languages, and computational science (specifically, computational physics and biology).

-- I am a contributor within the University of Oregon Institute of Neuroscience on problems in image and data analysis for the study of the neural origin of behavior in C. elegans nematodes.
+- Research affiliate at the University of Oregon, Institute of Neuroscience.
+Working on problems in image and data analysis for the study of the neural origin of behavior in C. elegans nematodes.

 Between 2007 and 2009 I worked on a book that was recently published by CRC Press on concurrency and parallelism and how they relate to programming languages.
 The book is aimed at mid-level undergraduates who may not have had significant exposure to concurrency topics yet.